Clustered License Servers

 When the active node of a clustered License Server fails, there is no impact on users connected to the Citrix product.
 The product might briefly enter the licensing grace period and an event might be written in the product’s event log.

 If Citrix Licensing is installed in a clustered environment and Windows Firewall is enabled, connections can fail.
 Connecting remotely to the console or checking out licenses works until failover occurs in the cluster.
-Exception rules for CITRIX.exe and lmadmin.exe are created during installation of Licensing, but do not work after a cluster failover.
+Exception rules for CITRIX.exe and lmadmin.exe are created during the installation of Licensing, but do not work after a cluster failover.
 To work around this issue, create exceptions for Licensing components on the Exceptions tab of the Windows Firewall panel.
 Create an exception for each of the following ports:

 - License server port number is 27000